Tango intertwined with Latin Rhythm dancing for a memorable evening.Event Details

 Event Sponsors: UGA Tango Club, Ciné, Athens Tango Project

-You are invited to attend the UGA Tango Club Beginner Tango Classes for FREE lessons the week before the Milonga.
+- You are invited to attend a beginner Tango Classes for FREE from 7:00 - 7:45p the night of the event at Ciné.

 Frequently Asked Questions